Condo building collapse last victim ID'd: family

 Search teams spent weeks battling the hazards of the rubble, including an unstable portion of the building that teetered above, a recurring fire and Florida’s stifling summer heat and thunderstorms.
 They went through more than 14,000 tons (13,000 metric tonnes) of broken concrete and rebar before finally declaring the mission complete.

 Miami-Dade Fire Rescue’s urban search-and-rescue team pulled away from the site Friday in a convoy of firetrucks and other vehicles, slowly driving to their headquarters.
 The fire chief saluted their bravery, saying they had worked 12-hour shifts while camping out at the site and also dealing with the heavy emotional burden.
+Crews will continue to search through the rubble and return any personal items to the families, Miami-Dade County Mayor Daniella Levine Cava said.

 Linda March, a 58-year-old attorney and fellow former New Yorker, was close friends with Hedaya.
 Oddly the two were the last three victims to be identified, along with 24-year-old Anastasia Gromova of Canada.